Colorectal Cancer: General Information

 The physicians at Tampa General Hospital’s Endoscopy Center provide comprehensive evaluation and treatment for colorectal cancer, such as colectomy surgery.
 Our multidisciplinary team of surgeons, radiologists, nurses and other specialists provides world-class, comprehensive care.
 We’ll tailor a treatment plan specific to your needs, no matter the colorectal condition you’re dealing with.

 We are also affiliated with the University of South Florida, making us an academic center with access to state-of-the-art technology and many exciting clinical trials.
 This puts us at the forefront of treatment advancements for our patients.
-In addition, Tampa General has been named one of America’s Best Hospitals for Gastroenterology & GI Surgery (earning the #24 spot) as well as Best Florida Hospital for Gastroenterology & GI Surgery by U.S. News & World Report in 2020-2021.
+In addition, Tampa General Hospital is recognized by U.S. News & World Report as one of the nation's best hospitals and highest ranked in Florida for Gastroenterology & GI Surgery.

 To find a physician who treats colorectal cancer, click to use Tampa General Hospital’s Physician Finder or call 1-800-833-3267.